The Journal Non/Fiction Prize

 - Eligible submissions include an unpublished manuscript of short stories or essays; two or more novellas or novella-length essays; a combination of one or more novellas/novella-length essays and short stories/essays; a combination of stories and essays.
 Novellas or novella-length nonfiction must be part of a larger collection.
 Manuscripts may be no fewer than 150 and no more than 350 typed double-spaced pages, 12-point font.
 Prior publication of your manuscript as a whole in any format (including electronic or self-published) makes it ineligible.
 Individual stories or essays that have been previously published may be included in the manuscript.
 Each submission must include a list of acknowledgments of previously published work (title and magazine/journal/anthology) included in the manuscript.

-- All submissions must be accompanied by a $25 entry fee.
+- All submissions must be accompanied by a $23 entry fee, or $11.50 for BIPOC writers.

 - All manuscripts will be judged anonymously.
 The author's name must not appear anywhere on the manuscript.
 All identifying information will be submitted through the online submission manager only.